Quasar (Wendell Vaughn): Protector of the Universe

 Quasar journeys to Uranus, where the original Marvel Boy had received the bands.
 The bands' true nature and origins are revealed to him by the cosmic entity called Eon.
-Eon explains the bands were intended to be worn by his agent, the Protector of the Universe (previously the late Captain Mar-Vell).
+Eon explains the bands were intended to be worn by his agent, the Protector of the Universe (previously the late Mar-Vell).
 Quasar is offered the role and accepts.
 As a result, his mind is opened to the true extent of the bands' power, including how to use the bands to teleport via a dimension called the Quantum Zone.
 He also battles Deathurge.
 After returning to Earth, he resumes his role as a superhero and assists the Avengers in battle against Super-Nova.
 He is inducted into the Avengers shortly after.

 Quasar meets Uatu the Watcher.
 He encounters the Stranger, and solves the Watcher's "Oblivion Plague".

 After a falling-out with both his estranged father and Eon, he quits his role as Protector of the Universe.
 During this time Maelstrom, the "Cosmic Assassin", kills both Quasar and Eon.
 However, Quasar is recreated in an energy form by the cosmic being Infinity and battles Maelstrom and Oblivion.
 Quasar saves the universe from collapse.
 Maelstrom is destroyed by the Quantum-bands and Quasar resurrects himself.
 Quasar fights Thanos at Eon's funeral.
 Eon is reincarnated in the form of its newborn offspring Epoch.

 When a stargate being used by the Shi'ar during the Kree-Shi'ar War threatens to destroy Earth's sun, Quasar is able to undo the damage with the help of Binary.

 During the 1992 storyline "Infinity War", Quasar travels to the Dimension of Manifestations to gather intelligence.
 With the aid of the Contemplator, he discovers the cosmic being Eternity in a catatonic state.
 He leaves the dimension to join with his fellow superheroes.
 Quasar attempts to use the near-omnipotent Ultimate Nullifier against the god-like villain Magus, but Magus uses the Infinity Gauntlet to turn the weapon against Quasar, wiping him from existence.

 He is briefly replaced by a supervillain who claims his Quantum Bands for himself but Quasar is able to resurrect himself through means of the Star Brand, which he had acquired during a trip to the New Universe prior to the Infinity War.
 He saves the Living Tribunal from power-hungry Deviant Ereshkigal and stops Skeletron and The Black Fleet from acquiring the Star Brand for themselves.
 When the Presence threatens to kill his loved ones, Quasar fakes his death and leaves Earth.